intake24/api-server/README.md

 The default account for the admin user (accessible at <webapp host url>/admin) is "admin" and the password is "intake24".

-Copy the contents of ''Webapp/target'' in the source directory to your servlet container webapps directory.
+Copy the contents of ''Webapp/target'' in the source directory to your servlet container webapps directory. **Use the generated "exploded" file and directory structure, do not put it into a .war.**

 Edit web.xml to configure the system for your specific deployment.